-It could also be that the video you cannot play properly is damaged.
+It could also be that the video you can’t play is damaged.
 Consider getting the file again.
-Or, if you are using VLC media player, follow the procedure below and see if the video will play properly afterwards:
+Or, if you are using a VLC media player, follow the instructions below and see if the video will play properly afterward:

-- At the top of the page, switch to Input/codecs.
+- At the top of the page, click on “Input/codecs.”